Written by Nalina Ramalakshmi and published on 06 May 2021.

-The five basic elements of creation are earth (solid), water (liquid), air (gas), fire (temperature), and space.
-Hence the five forms of worship are symbolic of the worship of every element of creation, which is but a manifestation of the eternal almighty Iswara, God.
+The five basic elements of creation are earth, water, air, fire, and space.
+Hence the five forms of worship are symbolic of the worship of every element of creation, which is but a manifestation of the eternal Almighty Iswara, God.
 When we touch any form of creation, we are touching God.

 We invoke Iswara in the form of the 5 elements of creation and pray by chanting mantras and slokas.

 I am a part of this creation.
 I need to draw on the energy of the whole creation.
-When you chant a single syllable you draw the Universal Energy into a capsule.
-Hence chanting a particular mantra is very powerful since you are reaching out and touching the Universal Energy.
+When you chant a single syllable you draw the universal energy into a capsule.
+Hence chanting a particular mantra is very powerful since you are reaching out and touching Universal Energy.

 There are two ways of chanting; one is to create a sound and the other is to chant internally, and both have different results.

-Here is a story: In a little village there was a vacant plot where children used to play every day.
+Here is a story.
+In a little village, there was a vacant plot where children used to play every day.
 One day the head of the village decided to build a Shiva Temple on that plot of land, and soon a temple was consecrated.
-Every day this gentleman did pradhakshina (circumambulate) around the temple.
+Every day this gentleman did circumambulate around the temple.

-Now if you expand God to be the entire Universe, then wherever you are, you are one with God.
-By restricting God in your mind, you are restricting yourself.
-The Almighty is all-pervasive.
-Each and every form is an expression of the Almighty.
+Each and every form is an expression of the almighty.
 Whatever you see, whatever you feel, if everything is God, then you will enjoy God in every moment of your life.